-The Maryland Perinatal System Standards were originally developed in 1995-1998 by a Department of Health and Mental Hygiene advisory committee as a set of voluntary standards for Maryland hospitals providing obstetrical and neonatal services.
+The Maryland Perinatal System Standards were originally developed in the mid-1990s by a Department of Health and Mental Hygiene advisory committee as a set of voluntary standards for Maryland hospitals providing obstetrical and neonatal services.
 The Standards have been incorporated into the regulations for designation of perinatal referral centers by the Maryland Institute of Emergency Medical Services Systems (MIEMSS) , as well as the Maryland Health Care Commission’s State Plan regulations for obstetrical units and neonatal intensive care units.

-In 2008, the Department of Health and Mental Hygiene reconvened its Perinatal Clinical Advisory Committee, a multidisciplinary committee representing 19 Maryland professional organizations, to fully review and update the Standards.
-These revision to the Standards were made in order to be consistent with the 6th edition of theGuidelines for Perinatal Care, issued in 2007 jointly by the American Academy of Pediatrics(AAP) Committee on Fetus and Newborn and the American College of Obstetricians and Gynecologists (ACOG) Committee on Obstetric Practice, as well as the AAP 2004 Policy Statement on Levels of Neonatal Care.
+The Department of Health and Mental Hygiene reconvened its Perinatal Clinical Advisory Committee (a multidisciplinary committee representing Maryland State agencies, professional organizations, and delivery hospitals) to fully review and update the Standards in 1997, 2004, and 2008.
+These updates were in response to the publication of guidelines and policies by national professional organizations.
 The Standards were further revised in July 2012 by the addition of Standard 13.7.
+Most recently, the Perinatal Clinical Advisory Committee was reconvened in 2013 to revise the Standards in order to be consistent with the 7th edition of the Guidelines for Perinatal Care, issued in 2012 jointly by the American Academy of Pediatrics(AAP) Committee on Fetus and Newborn and the American College of Obstetricians and Gynecologists (ACOG) Committee on Obstetric Practice, as well as the AAP 2012 Policy Statement on Levels of Neonatal Care.

-Maryland Perinatal System Standards 2012.pdf
+Maryland Perinatal System Standards 2013.pdf

-S. Lee Woods, MD, PhD410-767-6713Lee.Woods@Maryland.gov
+S. Lee Woods, MD, PhD